knpuniversity/ansible/knpu/vagrant-ansible.md

 2) Ubuntu 18.04/16.04 requires a private SSH key to be specified instead of a simple password to login via SSH - Ansible can't log in into the server using just a username and password pair.
-Also, Ansible user should be set to `vagrant`.
-You can specify all this information in `hosts.ini` file for the VirtualBox host:
+Also, the Ansible user should be set to `vagrant`.
+You can specify all this information in the `hosts.ini` file for the VirtualBox host:

 ```ini
 # ...